bane-stealthium/gpubreach/README.md

 #### Step 4: Execute Privilege Escalation

-In the command prompt that opened in Step 2, run the following application commands step by step.
+In the command prompt that was opened using `./mem-operator` in either Step 2 or Step 3 (Case 2), run the following application commands step by step.
 Note that `>` means that these commands are run in the GPU memory operator's command prompt, not the regular shell.

 ```bash
 > poc-init